roberto-mardeni/vsonline/vs-online/resources/faq.md

 The Visual Studio Live Share agent runs on self-hosted machines and listens for connections.

+## Security questions

 ### What do you mean by "repositories you trust"?

 Visual Studio Online will clone and utilize the user-provided source and/or dotfile repositories to create and configure your cloud-hosted environment.
 To avoid unknowingly creating and connecting to an environment with malicious extensions or processes, be sure you understand and trust all repositories referenced during environment creation.

+### Where can security issues or concerns be reported?

+Visual Studio Online is eligible under the Microsoft Azure Bounty Program.
+For information, visit <https://www.microsoft.com/msrc/bounty-microsoft-azure>.

 ## Billing questions